-While not all of these challenges can be avoided by performing research reproducibly, a well-documented research process can guard against small errors and sloppy analyses.
-For example, carefully recording details such as when and where data were collected, what decisions were made during data collection, and what labeling conventions were used can make a huge difference in making sure that those data can later be used appropriately, or even re-purposed.
-Unintentional errors often occur during the data wrangling stage of a project, and these can be mitigated by keeping multiple copies of data to prevent data loss, carefully documenting the process for converting raw data into clean data, and double-checking a small test set of data before manipulating the data set as a whole.
+While not all of these challenges can be avoided by performing research reproducibly, a 161 well-documented research process can guard against small errors and sloppy analyses.
+For 162 example, carefully recording details such as when and where data were collected, what decisions 163 were made during data collection, and what labeling conventions were used can make a huge 164 difference in making sure that those data can later be used appropriately or re-purposed.
+165 Unintentional errors often occur during the data wrangling stage of a project, and these can be 166 mitigated by keeping multiple copies of data to prevent data loss, carefully documenting the 167 process for converting raw data into clean data, and double-checking a small test set of data 168

+169 before manipulating the data set as a whole.

-Intellectual property rights. - Researchers often hesitate to share data and code because doing so may allow other researchers to use data and code incorrectly or unethically.
-Other researchers may use publicly available data without notifying authors, leading to incorrect assumptions about the data that cause subsequent analyses to be incorrect.
-Researchers may use publicly available data or code without citing the original data owners or code writers, who then do not receive proper credit for gathering expensive data or writing time-consuming code.
-Researchers may want to conceal data from others so that they can perform new analyses on those data in the future without worrying about others scooping them using the shared data.
-Rational self-interest can lead to hesitation to share data and code via many pathways.
-However, new tools for sharing data and code are making it easier for researchers to receive credit for doing so and to prevent others from using their data during an embargo period.
+Intellectual property rights. - Researchers often hesitate to share data and code because 170 doing so may allow other researchers to use data and code incorrectly or unethically.
+Other 171 researchers may use publicly available data without notifying authors, leading to incorrect 172 assumptions about the data that result in invalid analyses.
+Researchers may use publicly available 173 data or code without citing the original data owners or code writers, who then do not receive 174 proper credit for gathering expensive data or writing time-consuming code.
+Researchers may 175 want to conceal data from others so that they can perform new analyses on those data in the future 176 without worrying about others scooping them using the shared data.
+Rational self-interest can 177 lead to hesitation to share data and code via many pathways.
+However, new tools for sharing data 178 and code are making it easier for researchers to receive credit for doing so and to prevent others 179 from using their data during an embargo period.
+180